mathiasertl/django-ca/docs/source/update.rst

 Update
 ######

-Each :doc:`installation guide <install>` includes backup and update instructions matching the installation method used.
+Each :doc:`installation guide </install>` includes backup and update instructions matching the installation method used.

 This document lists special update instructions when you update to a certain version.